Inclusion of Inter-crystal Scattering in PET: Analytical Models and Dedicated Reconstruction: Introduction

 The remainder of the work is structured as follows.
 In section \ref{sec:materials}, the analytical model for \ac{ics} events is formulated, mathematical expressions for the sensitivity image and the system matrix are derived, and the conducted experiments and Monte Carlo simulations are described.
 Section \ref{sec:results} shows the obtained results, which are subsequently discussed in section \ref{sec:discussion}.
 Finally, section \ref{sec:conclusion} summarizes the conclusions.
-In addition, three appendices have been included: Appendix \ref{sec:nomenclature} describes the employed nomenclature, Appendix \ref{sec:golden} provides details of the analytical model used for golden events, and Appendix \ref{sec:sor} expands some of the results.
+In addition, four appendices have been included: Appendix \ref{sec:nomenclature} describes the employed nomenclature and Appendix \ref{sec:golden} provides details of the analytical model used for golden events; Appendix \ref{sec:sor} expand some of the results.
+Lastly, Appendix \ref{sec:conventionalICS} shows a comparison between the proposed approach (dedicated V-LOR and golden modeling with joint reconstruction) and a LOR-based reconstruction of golden events plus ICS events, after estimation of the original ICS trajectory using conventional methods.